DevicesCoe/DivisibleWorkspaceBlueprint/README.md

 | Macros > EvaluateTranspiled | False |
 | Video > Input > CameraConfigMode | Auto |

-10.	**Power on your codecs** and register them to their respective Workspaces.
+11.	**Power on your codecs** and register them to their respective Workspaces.
-11. Once fully registered, Apply the Configuration Template created above.
+12. Once fully registered, Apply the Configuration Template created above.
-12. Launch the **Local Web Interface** of the Primary Room Codec via the device page in Control Hub.
+13. Launch the **Local Web Interface** of the Secondary Room Codec via the device page in Control Hub.
-13. On the left hand menu, Select **Users** and click **Create User** in the top right.
+14. On the left hand menu, Select **Users** and click **Create User** in the top right.
-14. Add a new user with the **"Admin"** role.
+15. Add a new user with the **"Admin"** role.
 Be sure to **Uncheck** the box for the "Require passphrase change on next user sign in".
-15. Log out of the Primary Codec.
+16. Log out of the Secondary Codec.
-16. Launch the **Local Web Interface** of the Secondary Room Codec via the device page in Control Hub.
+17. Launch the **Local Web Interface** of the Primary Room Codec via the device page in Control Hub.
-17. On the left hand menu, Select **Users** and click **Create User** in the top right.
+18. On the left hand menu, Select **Users** and click **Create User** in the top right.
-18. Add a new user with the **"Admin"** role.
+19. Add a new user with the **"Admin"** role.
 Be sure to **Uncheck** the box for the "Require passphrase change on next user sign in".
+20. On the left hand menu, Select **Macro Editor** then click **Import from file**.
+21. Select the **DWS_Wizard.js** file from this repository.
+22. Click the Save Icon next to DWS_Wizard on the left menu.
+23. Toggle on the Macro.
-19. Log out of the Secondary Codec.
+24. Log out of the Primary Codec.
-20. From this Roomos.cisco.com page, Connect to the Primary Codec using the **Connect** button in the top right.
-Use the log in details from Step 15.
-21. Click the **Install** Button.
-22. On the Navigator, select DWS Setup Wizard from the homescreen and follow the on screen prompts.
+25. On the Navigator, select **DWS Setup Wizard** from the homescreen and follow the on screen prompts.

 The setup process will install the Divisible Workspace Macros, configure the Switch to best practices configuration and initilize your divisible workspaces.